 The Plot Against President McKinley

 In 1900, King Umberto I of Italy was assassinated by anarchists.
 Joe Petrosino and the Italian Squad infiltrated the anarchist gang and learned that they were planning to kill Pres.
 William McKinley in Buffalo.
 He informed the Secret Service, but they brushed him off.
 VP Theodore Roosevelt vouched for Joe Petrosino, but it made no difference.
 McKinley was murdered by an anarchist in Buffalo, despite the heroic efforts of Petrosino to save him.

 The Plot Against Enrico Caruso

 Frank Sinatra’s biographer noted that the Black Hand blackmailed many Italian American performers.
-Jimmy Durante, Mario Lanza and Al Martino faced blackmail and physical harm from the Mafia.
+Jimmy Durante, Mario Lanza, and Al Martino faced blackmail and physical harm from the Mafia.
 The legendary Enrico Caruso paid at first.
 But when the threats became more intense, he turned to Joe Petrosino.
-The Italian Squad were able to arrest the terrorists and end the threat against the great Caruso.
+The Italian Squad was able to arrest the terrorists and end the threat against the great Caruso.